hudsonletuan/human-resources-manager/README.md

 ## License

-The Human Resources Manager is licensed under the [MIT License](LICENSE).
+The Human Resources Manager is restricted from any commercial uses without permission.